sudeeptarlekar/dox/dox_trace/documentation/source/pages/development/ci.rst

 Continuous Integration
 ======================

-*dox_trace* is developed in https://github.com/esrlabs/dox.
+*dox_trace* is developed on GitHub: https://github.com/esrlabs/dox

 Every commit must be approved by a non-author.